-“Trust me, so do I. But until you start taking jobs in my area that won’t happen.
+“Trust me, so do I. But until you start taking jobs in my area, that won’t happen.
 I won’t give up my job for you, and I know you are the same.
-You and your girlfriend need to stick together, and there really isn’t any two crew jobs out here.”
+You and your girlfriend need to stick together, and there really aren’t any two crew jobs out here.”

 “You say out here like you are millions of miles away.
-If I remember correctly, part of our journeys are only a few hundred thousand kilometres apart.”
+If I remember correctly, part of our journeys is only a few hundred thousand kilometers apart.”

-“Oh what was I thinking, nothing but a cake walk.
-I will just pop on over and borrow some milk neighbour.”
+“Oh, what was I thinking?
+Nothing but a cakewalk.
+I will just pop on over and borrow some milk, neighbor.”

-Getting up from his chair he double checked his auto pilot again before heading back down the hall and towards his sleeping quarters, where he found Ashley laying on their bed with a book that she promptly put down as Alexander entered the room.
+Getting up from his chair, he double-checked his autopilot again before heading back down the hall and towards his sleeping quarters, where he found Ashley lying on their bed with a book that she promptly put down as Alexander entered the room.

 “How was Fox?” she asked, patting the edge of the bed, encouraging him to sit.